tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Restoration/Restore the data of an ApsaraDB RDS for PostgreSQL instance.md

     |Parameter|Description|
     |---------|-----------|
-    |**Billing Method**|    -   **Subscription**: A subscription-billed instance is an instance that you can subscribe to for a specified period of time and pay for up front.
+    |**Billing Method**|    -   **Subscription**: A subscription instance is an instance that you can subscribe to for a specified period of time and pay for up front.
 Subscription billing is more cost-effective than pay-as-you-go billing.
 Therefore, we recommend that you select subscription billing with a longer commitment.
 You can receive larger discounts for longer subscription periods.
-    -   **Pay-As-You-Go**: A pay-as-you-go-billed instance is charged per hour based on your actual resource usage.
+    -   **Pay-As-You-Go**: A pay-as-you-go instance is charged per hour based on your actual resource usage.
 We recommend that you select pay-as-you-go billing for short-term use.
-If you no longer need your pay-as-you-go-billed instance, you can release it to reduce costs. |
+If you no longer need your pay-as-you-go instance, you can release it to reduce costs. |
     |**Restore Mode**|    -   **By Time**: allows you to restore data to a point in time within the specified log backup retention period.
 For more information about how to view or change the log backup retention period, see [Back up an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Backup/Back up an ApsaraDB RDS for PostgreSQL instance.md).
-    -   **By Backup Set**: allows you to restore data from a backup within the specified data backup retention period.
+    -   **By Backup Set**: allows you to restore data from a specified backup set.
 **Note:** The **By Time** option appears only when the log backup function is enabled. |
     |**Edition**|
-    |**Zone of Primary Node**|The zone to which the RDS instance belongs.
+    |**Zone of Primary Node** and Zone of Secondary Node|The zone to which the RDS instance belongs.
 A zone is an independent physical location within a region.
 The **Zone of Primary Node** parameter specifies the zone to which the primary RDS instance belongs.
 The **Zone of Secondary Node** parameter specifies the zone to which the secondary RDS instance belongs.

 You can select the **Single-zone Deployment** or **Multi-zone Development** method.